SaRu-N/TIL/README.md

 5. **SetPasswordForm**:lets user change password without old password
 6. **UserChangeForm**:used in admin interface to change a user's information and permissions
 7. **UserCreationForm**:ModelForm for creating a user

+---

+## 9 January 2023

+###### Today I learned

+###### 1. Authentication Setting in Django

+Settings for django.contrib.auth

+1. AUTHENTICATION_BACKENDS

+   List of authentication backend classes(as strings) to use when attempting to authenticate a user.

+   Default: `['django.contrib.auth.backends.ModelBackend']`

+2. AUTH_USER_MODEL

+   model to use to represent a User

+   Default: `'auth.User'`

+3. LOGIN_REDIRECT_URL

+   URL or named URL pattern where requests are redirected after login when the LoginView doesn't get a next GET parameter

+   Default:`'/accounts/profile/'`

+4. LOGIN_URL

+   URL or named URL pattern where requests are redirected for login when using the login_required() decorator, LoginRequiredMixin, or AccessMixin

+   Default:`'/accounts/login/'`

+5. LOGOUT_REDIRECT_URL

+   URL or named URL pattern where requests are redirected after logout when the LogoutView doesn't have a next_page attribute.

+   Default:`None`

+6. PASSWORD_RESET_TIMEOUT_DAYS

+   minimum number of days password reset link is valid for

+   used by the PasswordResetConfirmView.

+   Default: 3

+7. PASSWORD_HASHERS

+   Default:

+   > [
+   >
+   > ​	'django.contrib.auth.hashers.PBKDF2PasswordHasher',
+   >
+   > ​	'django.contrib.auth.hashers.PBKDF2SHA1PasswordHasher',
+   >
+   > ​	'django.contrib.auth.hashers.Argon2PasswordHasher',
+   >
+   > ​	'django.contrib.auth.hashers.BCryptSHA256PasswordHasher',
+   >
+   > ]

+8. AUTH_PASSWORD_VALIDATORS

+   list of validators that are used to check the strength of user's passwords.

+   Default: [] (Empty List)

+###### 2. Database Configuration in Django

+1. SQLite3

+   Thiis is default database used by django.

+2. MySQL

+   - Install mysql in system

+   - create a database and user to config MySQL with Django

+   - Open  settings.py

+     > DATABASE={
+     >
+     > ​	'default':{
+     >
+     > ​		'ENGINE':'django.db.backends.mysql',
+     >
+     > ​		'NAME':'database_name',
+     >
+     > ​		'USER':'user_name',
+     >
+     > ​		'PASSWORD':'password',
+     >
+     > ​		'HOST':'localhost',
+     >
+     > ​		'PORT':port number,
+     >
+     > }
+     >
+     > }

+3. Oracle SQL

+   - Install Oracle in system

+   - create a database and user to config Oracle with Django

+   - Open  settings.py

+     > DATABASE={
+     >
+     > ​	'default':{
+     >
+     > ​		'ENGINE':'django.db.backends.oracle',
+     >
+     > ​		'NAME':'database_name',
+     >
+     > ​		'USER':'user_name',
+     >
+     > ​		'PASSWORD':'password',
+     >
+     > ​		'HOST':'localhost',
+     >
+     > ​		'PORT':port number,
+     >
+     > }
+     >
+     > }

+4. Postgres

+   - Install Postgres in system

+   - create a database and user to config Postgres with Django

+   - Open  settings.py

+     > DATABASE={
+     >
+     > ​	'default':{
+     >
+     > ​		'ENGINE':'django.db.backends.postgres',
+     >
+     > ​		'NAME':'database_name',
+     >
+     > ​		'USER':'user_name',
+     >
+     > ​		'PASSWORD':'password',
+     >
+     > ​		'HOST':'localhost',
+     >
+     > ​		'PORT':port number,
+     >
+     > }
+     >
+     > }

+###### 3. Pagination in Django

+Using pagination we can split data to several pages, with Previous/Next links

+Django Provides a few classes that help us manage paginated data:

+1. Paginator Class
+2. Page Class

+**Paginator Class**

+> class Paginator(object_list,per_page,orphans=0,allow_empty_first_page=True)

+where,

+object_list: takes tuple, list, QuerySet or other sliceable object with a `count()` or `__len__()` method.
+Required

+per_page: maximum number of items to include on a page, not including orphans.
+Required

+orphans: Used when we don't want to have a last page with very few items.
+Optional

+allow_empty_first_page: Whether or not the first page is allowed to be empty.
+Optional

+***Attributes***

+- count: total number of objects, across all pages.
+- num_pages: total number of pages
+- page_range: A 1-based range indicator of page numbers

+***Methods***

+- get_page(number): returns a Page object with given 1-based view, while also handling out of range and invalid page numbers.
+- page(number): returns a Page object with the given 1-based index.

+**Page Class**

+> class Page(object_list,number,paginator)

+A page acts like a sequence of Page.object_list when uding len() or iterating it directly.

+***Attributes***

+- object_list: list of object on this page

+- number: the 1-based page number for this page.
+- paginator: the associated Paginator object

+***Methods***

+- has_next(): returns True if there's a next page
+- has_previous(): returns True if there's previous page
+- has_other_pages(): returns True if there's a next or previous page
+- next_page_number(): returns the next page number.
+- previous_page_number(): returns the previous page number.
+- start_index(): returns 1-based index of the first object on the page, relative to all of the objects in the paginator's list.
+- end_index(): returns 1-based index of the llast object on the page, relative to all of the objects in the paginator's list.

+###### 4. Django Security

+1. Cross Site Scripting (XSS) Protection
+2. Cross Site Request Forgery (CSRF) Protection
+3. SQL Injection Protection
+4. ClickJacking Protection
+5. Host header validation
+6. Referrer Policy
+7. Session Security
+8. User- Uploaded Content